 1. YOUR LEADERSHIP SKILLS

 Amit Kleinberger, the CEP of Menchie’s, a frozen yogurt franchise, discusses how the military shaped his unique leadership style.
 He says that “Often what I explain to people is that the military is considered by many as the finest institution in the world for leadership because it really places people in tough situations.
 When you’re in combat in tough situations, people don’t follow you because you tell them to follow you, they follow you because they believe who you are.”
+2. YOUR ABILITY TO TAKE INTIATIVE

 While in the military there is a very set way of doing things; there are also opportunities for taking initiative and making decisions within those boundaries.
 Gordon Logan, the founder of Sports Clips, comments that “You can’t always call home to get instructions when you’re in a combat situation or a stressful situation.
 Those same skills transfer quite readily to franchising.”